stuntrally/stuntrally3/docs/Contributing.md

 ## Track creators

 If you manage to create an interesting track, it can be included in future versions.
-Tracks are shared on [this forum](https://forum.freegamedev.net/viewforum.php?f=80).
+More info in [this topic](https://groups.f-hub.org/d/lpntzPrD/-creating-tracks-and-their-content].
-If needed I usually finish them and improve FPS (performance), may change something.
+If needed, I can finish them, may change something.
 Tracks are licensed GPLv3 by default.

 ------------------------